 Chemo brings in thousands of dollars.
 As I’m sure the immunotherapy does too.

 Eating problems?
 Weird mottling?
 Nutrients in an IV bag?
-Don’t bring in shit compared to tens of thousands of dollars.
+Don’t bring in shit compared to tens of thousands of dollars for one treatment or procedure.

 The whole thing is so frustrating.
 Damn I’m tired of being tired.